matissrapsa/laifen-toothbrush-ble/README.md

 - 01 - Power control On or off (00, 01)
 - 00 -
 - 00 -
-- A3 - Changes sometimes with the power state
+- A3 - Changes sometimes Checksum or padding?

 ## Data collected using nRF Connect app